h-rueda/Report4s/README.md

 ***

 One annoying thing of unit test frameworks, is that tests are executed in random order.
-Set the order of execution of methods directly in the testng XML files.
+Set the order of execution of methods directly in the testng XML files with the ``preserve-order`` attribute.

 ```
 <suite name="My test suite">